yoann-dufresne/cbd/README.md

 Mac OS and Linux are supported.

 ## Installation
-To download the library, please use the following command :
+To download the library, use the following command :
 ```
 git clone --recurse-submodules https://github.com/yoann-dufresne/ConwayBromageLib.git
 ```